 Best Full Body Exercises

-• Squat with dumbbell: select a moderate to heavy weight, and hold close to chest, squat.
+- Squat with dumbbell: select a moderate to heavy weight, hold it close to the chest, and squat.

-• Bent-over row with dumbbell: select a moderate to heavy dumbbell, hinge forward at hips, with a flat back, and slight bend in the knees, keep elbows tucked and extend arms backward
+- Bent-over row with dumbbell: select a moderate to heavy dumbbell, hinge forward at the hips, with a flat back, and a slight bend in the knees, keep elbows tucked, and extend arms backward.

 Full Body Exercises for Beginners